-Coming to Canada: Immigrating to Toronto as a .NET DeveloperWritten on June 30th, 2019 by Steven McLintock
+Coming to Canada: Immigrating to Toronto as a .NET DeveloperBy Steven McLintock on

 In January 2017 I immigrated to Toronto, Canada with my wife (a Canadian citizen born in Toronto).
 We met in Glasgow, Scotland where she was studying as an international student and after dating for a few years, we married in Edinburgh in January 2016.
 A year later we’d been told by the Canadian government that our visa application had been successful and we were given a prompt deadline to land in the country.